 Update Your AMD Graphics Driver

-So, let’s do that first.
+So, let’s accomplish that first.

 - Head over to AMD’s official support page.